Crown-Commercial-Service/digitalmarketplace-scripts/README.md

 docker run --net=host digitalmarketplace/scripts scripts/index-to-search-service.py dev ...
 ```

+**Note that this will use the latest image built from master, and therefore (at present) all
+merges to master have effect almost immediately in Preview, Staging and Production environments.**
+This is discussed at <https://trello.com/c/di223DXI/241-no-control-of-scripts-repo-on-jenkins>.

 If the script is generating output files you need to map a local directory to the output directory
 in the container using a volume: